JSeptienR/math_prog_problems/README.md

-# project_euler
+# math_programming_problems
-A collection of solutions to problems from Project Euler
+A collection of solutions to math and programming problems